junxit/us-congress-bills-116/metadata.md

 - 2019-07-15 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Johnson with amendments.
 With written report No. 116-56.
 - 2019-07-15 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Johnson with amendments.
 With written report No. 116-56.
 - 2019-07-15 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 148.
+- 2019-11-21 — Amendment SA 1251 agreed to in Senate by Unanimous Consent.
+- 2019-11-21 — Amendment SA 1251 proposed by Senator Fischer for Senator Lankford. (consideration: CR S6766; text: CR S6766) To make certain corrections.
+- 2019-11-21 — Measure laid before Senate by unanimous consent. (consideration: CR S6764-6766; text: CR S6765)
+- 2019-11-21 — Passed Senate with amendments by Unanimous Consent. (text: CR S6766)
+- 2019-11-21 — Passed/agreed to in Senate: Passed Senate with amendments by Unanimous Consent.(text: CR S6766)
+- 2019-11-21 — Senate amendment agreed to: Amendment SA 1251 agreed to in Senate by Unanimous Consent.
+- 2019-11-21 — Senate amendment proposed (on the floor): Amendment SA 1251 proposed by Senator Fischer for Senator Lankford.
+- 2019-11-21 — Senate amendment submitted